 Implementing Agile in learning and development involves:

-According to the survey of Agile by Harvard Business Review, 71% of companies’ satisfaction of customers increases.
+According to the survey of Agile by Harvard Business Review, 71% of companies’ satisfaction with customers increases.

 Scaling Frameworks Detailed Guide